kxngollan/fake-store/README.md

 # Description

-This is a fake store that I have developed using vite + react.
+This is a fake store that I have developed using vite + react and fake store api.
 It was alot of quite simple to make and interesting to do.
-I had a lot of fun making it.
-I used react
+I

+# Improvements

+Adding React-router-dom, I was capable to making it possible to have an individual setup for every product by the id without having to hard code.
+I have coded stores in the past using photos coded data.

+My next improvements will be, being able to demostrate I can intergrate stripe to allow payment.
+Create my own server either using node or flask to make API calls.
+I can add user login too

 # Difficulties

 This is my first project using vite + react, it was not too difficult to be honest only thing I can say I struggled with props, it is very diffirent.
 I had to download prop types to ensure that I could use props.

-Another difficult

-# Improvements

-My next improvements will be, being able to demostrate I can intergrate stripe to allow payment.
-Create my own server to make API calls.
+Another difficult was with trying to use mix-blend-mode; It didn't work as intended when attemping to work properly on mobile.

 # Run locally